 Linda Ulleseit’s first novel, ON A WING AND A DARE, began as a NaNoWriMo novel in 2009.
 It was revised over the next two years with the help of reviewers on TheNextBigWriter.com and was published in 2012.
 It is a Young Adult fantasy set in medieval Wales, complete with flying horses, a love triangle, and treachery.
 For NaNoWriMo 2011, Linda drafted the sequel, IN THE WINDS OF DANGER, which was released in March, 2013.
 The third flying horse book, UNDER A WILD AND DARKENING SKY came out in 2014.
 Also in 2014, UNDER THE ALMOND TREES was released.
 It is an adult historical novel set in early 20th century California.

 Linda Ulleseit currently lives in the Evergreen area of San Jose with her husband.
 They have two adult sons and two yellow Labradors.
-Linda is a sixth grade teacher at James Franklin Smith Elementary School, where her students were some of the early reviewers of her books.
-She loves teaching writing and has published several anthologies of student work.
-Her students get a lot of practice scribbling stories and essays.
-Linda has an MFA in Creative Writing from Lindenwood University and is looking forward to writing full time after she retires from teaching in 2019.
+Linda is a recently retired sixth grade teacher at James Franklin Smith Elementary School, where her students were some of the early reviewers of her books.
+Linda has an MFA in Creative Writing from Lindenwood University.
+She is available to speak on a variety of topics.
+She also enjoys attending events, book signings, visiting classrooms, and online chats or interviews.

 Asilomar Reading Conference, 2010, “Using NaNoWriMo in the Classroom”